ChaseTong/DIF-Net/README.md

 ```

 ## Contact
-If you have any questions and requirements on the technology or the paper, please contact to Zhan Shu with email 474048176@qq.com, thank you.
+If you have any questions and requirements on the technology or the paper, please contact Zhan Shu with email 474048176@qq.com, thank you.